 I experimented some more with using the batik technique for dyeing the leather of the uppers.
 First I dyed the leather ochre than applied hot wax with a paintbrush and dyed it over with red and again with cranberry.
 I repeated the process several times to get the look you see here.

-I used lasts for making these sandals but you don’t absolutely need them, I ‘ve made similar sandals before without lasts and the leather molded itself to my feet after just a short time wearing them.
+I used lasts to make these sandals but you don’t absolutely need them, I ‘ve made similar sandals before without lasts and the leather molded itself to my feet after just a short time wearing them.

-At the same time I made the sandals above I made the ones below for a friend returning to South America where spring starts soon.
-The soles are dyed and waxed only once using just two colours, ochre and cranberry.
+At the same time I made the sandals above I made the ones below for a friend.
+There is less layering of dyes here, the soles are dyed and waxed only once using just two colours, ochre and cranberry.

 Only water based leather dyes will work with batik.
 I used red, ochre and cranberry from Identity Leather Craft.
 I’m still looking for water based blues, that don’t change colour when exposed to light or are too dark or too greyish in tone.

 In my tutorial on how to make a batik leather wallet are photos of me applying wax and dye.